 The local ordinance should contain a precise definition of the kinds of capital costs that qualify for impact fee funding.
-If state impact fee laws apply, the local ordinance may P Are the allowed uses of impact fees defined in the state enabling statute? be more restrictive but may not include a broader range of cost items than the state law permits.
+If state impact fee laws apply, the local ordinance may be more restrictive but may not include a broader range of cost items than the state law permits.
 Generally acceptable cost items include land, buildings, durable equipment and machinery, grading, paving, landscaping, and associated engineering costs.
 Items that would generally not be considered as capital costs include recurring expenses such as those for consumable supplies, salaries, training, maintenance, repairs, administrative costs, program operating costs, nondurable equipment (less than three years useful life), and the like.